Many student loan buyers face a difficult decision when they buy a home.

 Is it better to pay down student loans and live with PMI?

 The short answer is that it depends.

-Some borrowers may be tempted to live with PMI for a period of time in order to pay off some of their student loans.
+Some borrowers may be tempted to live with PMI so that they can pay off some of their student loans.
 The advantage of this route is that borrowers can essentially turn high-interest student loan debt into low-interest mortgage debt.
-The cost of this maneuver is having to make PMI payments.
+The cost of this maneuver is the PMI payments.
 For those with interest rates above 7 or 8%, it could be tempting.

-The problem with making this move is that the decision isn’t one that can be made purely based upon interest rates.
+The problem with trading student debt for mortgage debt is that the decision isn’t one that can be made purely based upon interest rates.
 Tax implications and personal preferences also need to be considered.